Improving data sources and tests in the Renode Zephyr Dashboard and Renodepedia

 Historical build and simulation data in the Renode Zephyr Dashboard

 In order to provide more useful data for users, we have adopted a new approach which allows us to aggregate more historical build and simulation data, which can then be easily compared.
-The restrictions imposed by projects with a long term perspective, such as in the automotive and space industries, sometimes require using older hardware with older/verified software versions, which is why the Renode Zephyr Dashboard has been designed to provide not only the latest information, but also historical data.
+Projects with long support cycles, such as in the automotive and space industries, sometimes require the continued support of multiple older/verified software versions, which is why the Renode Zephyr Dashboard has now been redesigned to provide not only the latest information, but also historical data.

 Collaborative software and hardware development with Antmicro

-These dashboards, in parallel with Renode and Renodepedia, as well as our other projects such as the Visual System Designer, the Hardware Component Database and the Open Hardware Portal aim to provide a method for developers and business decision makers to quickly evaluate the opportunities available in both hardware and software, helping them choose the right system for their needs.
+The dashboards, together with Renode itself and Renodepedia, as well as our other projects such as the Visual System Designer, the Hardware Component Database and the Open Hardware Portal aim to provide a method for developers and decision makers to quickly evaluate the hardware and software landscape, helping them choose the right system for their needs.

 See Also: